lusamek/OpenCalphad/README.md

 The GUI of OC is under development.
 It will be available in a next release (in the vdi image).

 Currently, it can be compiled using the GNU C/C++ Compiler.
 The "Makefile" allows to compile flopencalphad on Mac, Linux, and BSD/Unix.<br/>
 This project is downloaded on the host machine or Unix/Linux/Mac.
 The ZIP file needs to be decompressed.
 It requires the FLTK library and C++ compiler (e.g. CLANG or GCC).
 In order to create the executables, the compilation is possible with ` make all`. <br/>
-The installation is possible with ` make install `.
+The installation is possible with ` make install ` using root access.
 This will install the
 files into the directory /usr/local/bin/.
 <br/>